keaton-freude/dss_homework/README.md

     - Match the `BUILD_TYPE` from above.
 Pick either `Debug` or `Release`
 5. If successful, the build artifacts (including necessary resources, and DLLs) are present at: `${REPO_ROOT}/build/bin/<BUILD_TYPE>`

+If there are any issues or confusion, take a look at `build.bat` in the repo root.
+Travis CI runs this build script to generate artifacts.

 ### Tested Configurations:
 Windows 10 RS5 (17763.864) with Visual Studio 2017, CMake 3.16.1, Release Build